 This course combines theory with practical aspects of how children learn mathematics.
 Students learn how to help young children to develop numerical relationships and geometric patterns.
 This course is of particular value to Child Development majors, prospective elementary school teachers and parents.
-Prerequisite: CSE099, MAT096
+Prerequisi e: CSE099, MAT096 notions of statistics of particular value to prospective school teachers and paraprofessionals.